-23.4 Operation
+27.3 Operation

-The HDSP MADI's word clock input is active when Pref.
+The Multiface's word clock input is active when Pref.
 Sync Ref in the Settings dialog has been set to Word Clock, the clock mode AutoSync has been activated, and a valid word clock signal is present.
-The signal at the BNC input can be Single, Double or Quad Speed, the HDSP automatically adapts to it.
-As soon as a valid signal is detected, the green LED at the bracket is lit, and the Settings dialog shows either Lock or Sync (see chapter 30.2).
-In the status display AutoSync Ref the display changes to Word.
-This message has the same function as the green Lock LED, but appears on the monitor, i.e. the user can check immediately whether a valid word clock signal is present and is currently being used.
+The signal at the BNC input can be Single or Double Speed, the Hammerfall DSP automatically adapts to it.
+As soon as a valid signal is detected, the green WC LED on the front (DIGITAL STATE) is lit, and the Settings dialog shows either Lock or Sync (see chapter 34.1).

+As soon as there is a valid signal at the BNC jack, AutoSync Ref will display Word.
+This message has the same function as the green Lock LED on the front, but appears on the monitor, i.e. the user can check immediately whether a valid word clock signal is present and is currently being used.